ycas/ycas.github.io/ycas/content/Laser.md

     id="WholeLottaLed" text1="Laser Zeppelin & Whole Lotta Led "
     desc="Laser Zeppelin: Whole Lotta Led brings the fans what they want, more Laser Zeppelin!" text2="53 minutes" text3="1988" text4="Rock"
-    list="In the Evening,Ramble on,Kashmir,Livin' Lovin' Maid,Babe (I'm Gonna Leave You),Black Dog,Stairway to Heaven,Immigrant Song,Dazed and Confused,The Song Remains the Same" >}}
+    list="In the Evening,Ramble on,Kashmir,Livin' Lovin' Maid,Babe (I'm Gonna Leave You),Black Dog,Stairway to Heaven,Immigrant Song,Dazed and Confused,Dazed and Confused" >}}
     <p style="text-align:right;"><a href="#top">Back to Top</a> </p>
 </div>